About Rawsar & My Bio

 I wore this watch for 10+ years (and still own it) I loved it when people used to ask “How do you tell the time on it?”, I then would touch the sensor and it would light up the time in bright large red numerals.
 "There you go !"
 I would retort.

-These days I proudly wear my Chronosplit R102.703 with a H1 module and bore my friends with the story of how I designed and made it.
+These days I proudly wear my Chronosplit R102.703 with an H1 module and bore my friends with the story of how I designed and made it

 The Rawsar LED Years

 In 2011 I purchased a broken Pulsar P4 DOW (Day of Week) watch.
-Incidentally the Pulsar P4 range of watches uses exactly the same open construction as the Heuer Cal.
+Incidentally, the Pulsar P4 range of watches uses the same open construction as the Heuer Cal.
 102 module, IC bonded to substrate with exposed wire bonds.